allscale-io/AllScale-Ton/README.md

+# AllScale

+AllScale is a platform designed to make stablecoin-based financial tools accessible, intuitive, and compliant for small businesses and individuals.
+Our mission is to create a world where any business, anywhere, can access fast, reliable, and low-cost financial tools—empowering teams and individuals with financial freedom and global reach.

+## What We Offer

+- **Payroll:** Automate cross-border payroll in stablecoins—simplify contractor payments, eliminate costly intermediaries, and ensure instant global delivery.
+- **Invoicing:** Create, e-sign, and send professional contracts and invoices in seconds.
+Get paid by clients in their preferred method and instantly receive stablecoin—maximizing liquidity, minimizing friction.
+- **Social Commerce:** Transform your followers into customers and do business in any messaging app.
+Embed a dynamic AllScale biolink on your social profiles, showcase your offerings, and securely collect instant stablecoin payments.

+AllScale is built to be intuitive, fast, and no-code-friendly, so you can focus on growing your business.
+We believe in financial inclusion, global workforce empowerment, and cost-efficient, scalable solutions for everyone—from solo entrepreneurs to global organizations.

+For more information, visit the [AllScale Knowledge Base](https://docs.allscale.io/).

 # AllScale TON Telegram Mini App

 A hackathon-ready demo for AllScale's invoicing and social commerce on TON, built as a Telegram Mini App.